open-atmos-krk/open-atmos-krk.github.io/_projects/outreach.md

   to <a href="https://matuszko.wordpress.com/">Dorota Matuszko</a>
   for her editorial guidance and for connecting us with <a href="https://wuj.pl/">Jagiellonian University Press</a>, which handled all legal, practical and technical matters superbly, and to
-  <a href="https://www.linkedin.com/in/marta-jaszczuk-8594b0178/">Marta Jaszczuk</a> her sleek cover design, which we greatly appreciate.
+  <a href="https://www.linkedin.com/in/marta-jaszczuk-8594b0178/">Marta Jaszczuk</a> for the sleek cover design, which we greatly appreciate.
 The entire book was typeset in
   <img src="https://upload.wikimedia.org/wikipedia/commons/9/92/LaTeX_logo.svg" alt="LaTeX logo" style="height: 1em; vertical-align: -0.2ex;">
   by our team — many thanks to the